simongoricar/webpack-static-site-template/README.md

 ---

 ## Goals
-- multi-page static site builder,
+- multipage static site builder,
 - write normal HTML for smaller sites, but with the ability to use [Nunjucks](https://mozilla.github.io/nunjucks/) templating for more complex tasks,
 - write [TypeScript](https://www.typescriptlang.org/) for type-safety with modern JS features (ESNext),
 - cleaner stylesheet writing with [SCSS/Sass](https://sass-lang.com/),